nmagen/Fire_Findr_Caffe/3_Training_Data/readme.md

 **The algorithm needs to understand the importance of smoke.**

 For example black smoke is likely form a fire but white "smoke" is likely just a cloud.
-This distinction is further complicated in images where there are no visible flames. in such a case it would be impossible to determing the source of the flame (eg if this is an unwanted fire).
+This distinction is further complicated in images where there are no visible flames. in such a case it would be impossible to determine the source of the flame (eg if this is an unwanted fire).
 I incorporated this into my training set by using:

 * positive: black smoke, fire smoke,